 I now introduce the methodology used to bring this framework to the data.
-The objective is to estimate the contribution of education to the real earnings growth of different groups p, which differ in their relative supply of workers belonging to skill groups s.
-A useful way to conceptualize this problem empirically is to formulate it as a counterfactual question: what would have been the distribution of income in 2019, had there been no progress in education since 1980?
-I propose to estimate this counterfactual in five steps, starting from microdata reporting information on the joint distribution of labor income and education (see appendix B.1 for more details).
+The objective is to estimate the contribution of education to the real earnings growth of groups p, who differ in their relative supply of workers belonging to skill groups s.
+This problem can be reformulated as the following counterfactual question: what would have been the distribution of income in 2019, had there been no progress in education since 1980?
+I estimate this counterfactual in five steps, starting from microdata reporting information on the joint distribution of labor income and education.
+Appendix B.1 provides more details.

-2.4.1.
-Downgrade Education Levels

-The first step is to reduce educational attainment to match its distribution in 1980: absent human capital accumulation, the distribution of skill groups would be $L^{1980} = (L_1^{1980}, ..., L_m^{1980})$ instead of $L^{2019} = (L_1^{2019}, ..., L_m^{2019})$.
-In practice, I implement this in the microdata by randomly sampling individuals and downgrading their education levels until reaching the counterfactual.
-I always give priority to workers whose education is closest to the targeted level.
-For instance, if the share of workers with no schooling declined from 40% in 1980 (counterfactual) to 20% in 2019 (observed), I construct the counterfactual by first reducing the education of primary-educated workers from primary education to no schooling.
-I then reduce the education levels of secondary- and tertiary-educated workers only if necessary, until reaching the targeted share of 40%.
-The resulting database thus contains "untreated" workers, whose education is unchanged, and "treated" workers whose educational attainment is downgraded by one or several levels.
-This method is similar to the one recently used by Hershbein, Kearney, and Pardue (2020) to simulate the economic effects of expanding access to higher education in the United States.
+1) Downgrade Education Levels The first step is to reduce educational attainment to match its distribution in 1980: absent educational progress, the distribution of skill groups would be $L^{1980} = (L_1^{1980}, ..., L_m^{1980})$ instead of $L^{2019} = (L_1^{2019}, ..., L_m^{2019})$.
+I implement this "first stage" in the microdata by sampling individuals and downgrading their education levels until reaching the counterfactual (as in, e.g., Hershbein, Kearney, and Pardue, 2020).
+For instance, if the share of tertiary-educated workers expanded from 10% to 15%, I sample 5% of tertiary-educated workers and downgrade their education level from tertiary to secondary.